Author(s): Jose F. Morales

 where elif(_) can appear zero or more times and the else part is optional.
 The sentences in Block1 are included if the condition in Cond1 is satisfied, else Block2 is included if Cond2 is satisfied (and so on for each elif), and BlockN if no previous condition is satisfied.

 The valid conditions are restricted to a subset of goals that can be safely evaluated at compile time.
-At this moment, we only accept the following ones:
+At this moment, only the following ones are accepted:

 - Compile-time values of prolog flags (current_prolog_flag/2).

 - Conjunctions, disjunctions, or negations of conditions.

 - Calls to facts previously defined with :- compilation_fact(Fact).
 This is an experimental feature that may change in the future.

 - defined(F/N) (or defined(F), equivalent to defined(F/0)), which succeeds only if there is a definition for the compilation fact F/N.